-Amidst this crazy time of COVID 19, social distancing, facemasks, job losses, and reassignments, It?s comforting to know that the rec path and the locals up here, including myself, remain active within a new set of rules.?
-This Pandemic has changed the landscape completely.?
-I no longer find myself frequenting City Market, our local grocery store, for odds and ends I need to have in the moment.?
-I have changed my approach to most things where public gatherings are unavoidable.?
-I make lists and go there once every two weeks, and I go without things that I think I want in the moment, like crackers and sweets.?
-I even picked up powdered cream for my coffee because I figured that would last longer.?
-I may have to rethink my position on that!?
-With shops closed, I looked online for other things and picked up some Gue Octane in preparation for longer rides as the snow melts when I return from work.?
-I can?t wait for local shops to open so I can support them in any way I can.
-I have a deep desire to help local shops, now more than ever.?
-I would like to hear which shops you support and the services/things they provide.?
+Amidst this crazy time of COVID 19, social distancing, facemasks, job losses, and reassignments, Its comforting to know that the rec path and the locals up here, including myself, remain active within a new set of rules.
+This Pandemic has changed the landscape completely.
+I no longer find myself frequenting City Market, our local grocery store, for odds and ends I need to have in the moment.
+I have changed my approach to most things where public gatherings are unavoidable.
+I make lists and go there once every two weeks, and I go without things that I think I want in the moment, like crackers and sweets.
+I even picked up powdered cream for my coffee because I figured that would last longer.
+I may have to rethink my position on that!
+With shops closed, I looked online for other things and picked up some Gu Octane in preparation for longer rides as the snow melts when I return from work.
+I can’t wait for local shops to open so I can support them in any way I can.
+I have a deep desire to help local shops, now more than ever.
+I would like to hear which shops you support and the services/things they provide.
 Perhaps we can all come together in the same way to get our local shops thriving again when rules can be relaxed enough to allow them to reopen.

 Turning off the rec path just south of the City Market parking lot right before the North Gondola lot gave me a few minutes rest at the stoplight as I waited to cross highway 9.
-That was a good thing because I had not quite realized the difficulty level of the climb.?
-French street offered a quick shortcut to Wellington road where I turned right after the 3rd stop sign onto Royal Tiger Road.?
-From there, I was set in my climb as Royal Tiger Road climbs up to High Point Drive at a right turn and intersects with Moonstone at another right turn.?
-From there, the climbing pitches up, way up, as you work your way through the residential neighborhoods.?
+That was a good thing because I had not quite realized the difficulty level of the climb.
+French street offered a quick shortcut to Wellington road where I turned right after the 3rd stop sign onto Royal Tiger Road.
+From there, I was set in my climb as Royal Tiger Road climbs up to High Point Drive at a left turn and intersects with Moonstone at right turn.
+From there, the climbing pitches up, way up, as you work your way through the residential neighborhoods.
 At the steepest part of Moonstone Drive, there is a right-hander that takes you to 503.
-I had no choice but to take the far-right side and the steepest part of the corner to maintain my line on the narrow, somewhat busy road.?
+I had no choice but to take the far-right side and the steepest part of the corner to maintain my line on the narrow, somewhat busy road.
 Once I was on 503, there was just a few hundred yards to Boreas Pass road and my finish line.

-Sometimes climbs take you, and other times you take them.?
-And this was a climb where I felt good through the whole thing, except for the last to 503.?
+Sometimes climbs take you, and other times you take them.
+And this was a climb where I felt good through the whole thing, except for the last bit to 503.
 When I got to Boreas Pass road, I had a choice; I could turn right and descend back into the south side of Breck or I could turn left and extend my climb up Boreas Pass road, albeit at a gentler grade.
 The runner I saw to the left running up Boreas Pass road decided for me again.

-Turning left, I went through a quick route adjustment and decided to climb to Illinois Gulch Road, where I would then descend to Boreas Pass Road and back into town.?
-I made some time up Boreas pass road and encountered another runner at the intersection to Illinois Gulch road.?
-Sometimes when you are out and about on a ride with no plan, It?s the little things that you see that remind you most about why you are out.
-The runners I saw on the road let me know I was in the right place at the right time.?
-The views of the peaks along the way added a rustic beauty to my adventure, and before I know it, I was on the binders going downhill quick.
+Turning left, I went through a quick route adjustment and decided to climb to Illinois Gulch Road, where I would then descend to Boreas Pass Road and back into town.
+I made some time up Boreas pass road and encountered another runner at the intersection to Illinois Gulch road.
+Sometimes when you are out and about on a ride with no plan, Its the little things that you see that remind you most about why you are out.
+The runners I saw on the road let me know I was in the right place at the right time.
+The views of the peaks along the way added a rustic beauty to my adventure, and before I knew it, I was on the binders going downhill, quick.